-§ 124.11.
+124.11.
 Exempt commercial purchaser.

-For the Department to determine whether a surplus lines licensee has placed business for an exempt commercial purchaser under section 1610(a.1) of the act (40 P. S. § 991.1610(a.1)), the surplus lines licensee shall file, with the Department or its designee, a written declaration reporting the transaction on a form prescribed by the Department.
+In order for the Department to determine whether a surplus lines licensee has placed business for an exempt commercial purchaser pursuant to 40 P.S. §991.1610(a.1), the surplus lines licensee shall file, with the Department or its designee, a written declaration reporting the transaction on a form prescribed by the Department.

-August 13, 2013
+February 22, 2013